 Yasmin Side Effects

-There are a variety of serious, life-threatening side effects associated with the Yasmin birth control pill including the following:
+There are a variety of serious, life-threatening side effects that may be associated with the Yasmin birth control pill including:

 - Heart Attack